lolo101/px1800kbd/README.md

     usr/lib/modules/<kernel version>/kernel/usbhid.ko

 This means the usbhid driver is loaded early, before the file system is mounted.
-Therefore the usbhid configuration in `/etc/modprobe.d/usbhid.conf` cannot be read.
+Therefore, the usbhid configuration in `/etc/modprobe.d/usbhid.conf` cannot be read.

 The solution is to add that configuration to the initramfs: